Placospermum: Description

 Placospermum coriaceum trees grow to 30 m (100 ft) tall in their native rainforests, and are likely to be much smaller in cultivation.
 Leaves on the youngest plants are simple and oblanceolate, but large lobed intermediate leaves soon appear.
 These are up to 90 cm (36 in) long with up to nine lobes up to 20 cm (8 in) long each.
 The adult leaves are once again simple, and are spathulate or oblanceolate and up to 17 cm (7 in) long and leathery.
 The pinkish flowers grow in racemes at the end of branches.
 Flattened oval fruit follow, which measure 3.5-4 by 3 cm.
 Each contains many seeds.
 Like other members of the Persoonioideae, Placospermum coriaceum lacks the cluster roots typical of most Proteaceae.

 The large lobed immature leaves are an attractive feature, and Placospermum coriaceum has been cultivated as an indoor plant.

+Distribution and habitat

+Placospermum coriaceum is endemic to the north-eastern tropical rainforest region of Queensland, Australia.
+It grows at a variety of altitudes ranging from 1,100 metres (3,600 ft) above sea level to at sea level.
+It is a locally common species that is not considered to be threatened and it is listed as 'Least concern' on the IUCN Red List of Threatened Species.